balxor/brain/freqtrade-regime-strategy.md

 ---

-## why single-regime strategies fail here
+## Why Single-regime Strategies Fail Here

 **EMA crossover (pure trend-following).** In a trending market EMA crossovers work — price respects the faster EMA as support on pullbacks.
 In a liquidation